wattson12/Running/README.md

 The app is architected using [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture) and generally follows the "TCA Style" which includes:
 - Small frameworks (e.g. one framework per screen)
 - SPM used for framework creation with a simple Xcodeproj importing local packages
-- Controlled dependencies (HealthKit is abstracted as a dependency allowing the app to run in a preview / simulator)
+- Controlled dependencies (HealthKit is abstracted as a dependency allowing the app to run more predictably in a preview / simulator)
 - Unit tests for feature logic (including navigation)

 All UI is in SwiftUI